palomara/R/README.md

 # R - A deep study of the language

-In this repository I intend to commit every exercise, project, research and course that I've been making to study R.
+In this repository I intend to commit every exercise, project, research and course that I've been on to study R.

 ## Main courses
 Main courses I've been using to